Carroll O. Switzer: Federal judicial service

 In early 1949, President Harry S. Truman announced his plan to nominate Switzer to fill a seat on the United States District Court for the Southern District of Iowa vacated by Judge Charles Almon Dewey.
 Although supported by the state Democratic Party chair, Switzer was not among the two choices suggested to Truman by Iowa's only Democratic United States Senator, Guy Gillette, and was opposed by bar associations in the district's largest counties.
 Gillette, who considered Truman's nomination of Switzer a "personal affront," held up the nomination in the Senate until that body adjourned in 1949.
 On October 21, 1949, Switzer received a recess appointment from President Truman, and began to serve soon thereafter.
 Formally re-nominated on January 5, 1950, in the face of Gillette's continued opposition, Switzer was not confirmed by the Senate.
 When the Senate unanimously rejected Switzer's appointment on August 9, 1950, Switzer resigned that day, though he would have been eligible to continuing serving until the sine die adjournment of that session of Congress.
 Truman then nominated William F. Riley, one of the two candidates on Gillette's original list.
 Riley was easily confirmed by a lame-duck Democratic Senate, and sworn in as 1950 ended.

 State court service and death

 In 1957, Iowa Governor Herschel Loveless appointed Switzer to the state district court bench in Des Moines.
 He was elected to that position the following year.
-While preparing to preside as chairman of the 1960 Democratic State Convention in Des Moines, Switzer was hospitalized after suffering from chest pains.
-While hospitalized, he suffered a fatal heart attack on May 30, 1960.
+While preparing to preside as chairman of the 1960 Democratic State Convention in Des Moines, Switzer was hospitalized for chest pains.
+While hospitalized, he had a fatal heart attack on May 30, 1960.